Dictyostelium discoideum: Sexual reproduction

-In general, although D. discoideum generally reproduces asexually, D. discoideum is still capable of sexual reproduction if certain conditions are met.
+Although D. discoideum generally reproduces asexually, D. discoideum is still capable of sexual reproduction if certain conditions are met.
 D. discoideum has three different mating types and studies have identified the sex locus that specifies these three mating types.
-Type I strains are specified by the gene called MatA, Type II strains have three different genes: MatB (homologous to Mat A), Mat C, and Mat D, and Type III strains have Mat S and Mat T genes (which are homologous to Mat C and Mat D).
-These sexes can only mate with the two different sexes and not with its own.
+Type I strains are specified by the gene called MatA, type III strains have two different MatS and MatT genes, and type II strains have three different genes: MatB (homologous to MatA), MatC, and MatD (which are homologous to MatS and MatT).
+Each sex can only mate with the two different sexes and not with its own.
+By switching out these genes, it was shown that not all genes found in the sex locus are required to cause successful mating.
+Successful mating occurs when a strain with MatA is paired with one strain that has MatC or MatS, or when one with MatB is paired with one that has MatS.
+MatD/MatT have no effect on mating compatibility, but it being present in the fused zygote makes macrocyst formation more likely to be successful.

 When incubated with their bacterial food supply, heterothallic or homothallic sexual development can occur, resulting in the formation of a diploid zygote.
 Heterothallic mating occurs when two amoebae of different mating types are present in a dark and wet environment, where they can fuse during aggregation to form a giant zygote cell.
 The giant cell then releases cAMP to attract other cells, then engulfs the other cells cannibalistically in the aggregate.
 The consumed cells serve to encase the whole aggregate in a thick, cellulose wall to protect it.
 This is known as a macrocyst.
 Inside the macrocyst, the giant cell divides first through meiosis, then through mitosis to produce many haploid amoebae that will be released to feed as normal amoebae would.
+While sexual reproduction is possible, it is very rare to see successful germination of a D. discoideum macrocyst under laboratory conditions.
+Nevertheless, recombination is widespread within D. discoideum natural populations, indicating that sex is likely an important aspect of their life cycle.

 Homothallic D. discoideum strains AC4 and ZA3A are also able to produce macrocysts.
-Each of these strains, unlike heterothallic strains, likely express both mating type alleles (matA and mata).
-While sexual reproduction is possible, it is very rare to see successful germination of a D. discoideum macrocyst under laboratory conditions.
-Nevertheless, recombination is widespread within D. discoideum natural populations, indicating that sex is likely an important aspect of their lifecycle.
+Each of these strains express a mating type similar to type III, but with significant divergence (77% for MatS, 94% for MatT).
+AC4's status as D. discoideum has been questioned, but its SSU rRNA sequence still fall into the range of this species.
+It is still unclear how these two manage to become homothallic.
+In addition, type II cells produce homothallic macrocysts after being primed either by a small number of type I cells or by nearby type I cells physically prevented from contacting them.
+This may be due to the effect of ethelene.
+Some mutants also generate cyst-like structures on their own.
+Because these require unnatural conditions, the type IIs are not considered truly homothallic.